Did Snapchat succeed because of its controversial UI?

 He argues that designers are fooling themselves if they think most products are intuitive and easy to use from the get-go.

 “The first time people used Facebook they didn’t know what to do.
 The first time people used Excel, there’s a big grid of numbers — what the fuck do I do?”
 Elman said.
 “The lesson is: Design something powerful that people want to talk about rather than design it in a way that someone staring at it themselves will bumble through menu options.”
 Social apps particularly benefit from a design that forces people to consult their friends.

 So, was Snapchat secretly genius in its early UI adventures or was it all a happy accident?
 The company didn’t respond to our requests for comment — possibly because it was in the quiet period before the IPO — so designers took their best guesses.
 “I think it was a bunch of bad design that got sucked into an app,” said Wilkins.
 “But they can justify it as ‘We had our finger on the pulse of what the youth want.’”

 At Figma, we’re amazed by the cool things people are doing across the product design community.
-We’ve decided to start highlighting those experiences, perspectives and untold stories in articles on our blog.
+We’ve decided to start highlighting those stories on our blog.
 For those new to us, we’re the first product design tool that’s based in the browser, giving people the opportunity to build apps and websites together in real time.
 Come check us out (and we’re hiring!).